 For many applications, selecting the right drainage system material is critical.
 There are several differences between a standard polymer concrete system and a vinyl ester concrete system.
 While both are polymer concrete systems, these differences have a direct impact on a project’s durability, lifespan and cost.

-Introduced in the late 1950s, Polymer concrete is a concrete made with aggregate (medium to coarse-grained sand, gravel or crushed stone, etc) and a polymer resin of some design.
-When comparing it to standard cement based concrete, the resin takes the place of Portland cement (most commonly used since the 1800s) as a binder.
+Introduced in the late 1950s, Polymer concrete is a concrete made with aggregate (medium to coarse-grained sand, gravel or crushed stone, etc.) and a polymer resin of some design (most often polyester or epoxy), instead of the typical cement and water combination.
+When comparing it to a standard cement based concrete, the resin takes the place of Portland cement (most commonly used since the 1800s) as a binder, creating a chemical reaction allowing for higher flowability.
 This resin has unique properties, such as high strength, low water absorption and fast setting.

 - Low permeability (absorption)

 A polymer concrete system has low absorption rates, making it a versatile choice for many projects.
 It is resistant to a number of environmental factors.
 This system is highly durable and impact resistant.
 The rapid curing of a polymer concrete product makes it ideal for time sensitive applications.

 Knowing the details of a project’s application is imperative in choosing the right system.
 A polymer concrete system may be the answer.
 This system’s versatility allows for its use in a number of areas.
 It has low absorption rates, which increases its flow capacity or how much water can move through it at one time.
 This makes it an ideal choice for driveways, highways and parking lots.
 The thermal resistance creates an ideal product for many manufacturing facilities that need to move liquid away from an area quickly.
 Durability is a staple of this system, providing excellent drainage and a heavy duty grate option for loading docks, parking structures even airports.